Conic bundle threefolds differing by a constant Brauer class and connections to rationality: Conic bundles and discriminant covers

 \subsection{Discriminant covers and isomorphism classes of conic bundles}

 Discriminant covers are crucial to the study of conic bundles and control much of their geometry.
-Indeed, over fields with trivial \(2\)-torsion part of the Brauer group, the discriminant cover determines the isomorphism class of \(X_{\eta}\).
-Over arbitrary fields, we study the isomorphism class of \(X_{\eta}\) via its class in \(\Br \kk(\PP^2)[2]\) by considering the purity exact sequence~\cite{CTS-Brauer-book}*{Theorems 3.7.3 and 6.1.3}
+Indeed, over fields \(k\) with \(\Br k[2] = 0\), the discriminant cover determines the isomorphism class of \(X_{\eta}\).
+Over arbitrary fields, we study the isomorphism class of \(X_{\eta}\) via its class \([X_\eta]\) in \(\Br \kk(\PP^2)[2]\) by considering the purity exact sequence~\cite{CTS-Brauer-book}*{Theorems 3.7.3 and 6.1.3}